KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 ...
 ```

-Like the other uniforms, this uniform is listed in the `uniforms` dictionary of the `technique`, and further defined in the `technique.parameters`:
+Like the other uniforms, this uniform is listed in the `uniforms` dictionary of the `technique` and is further defined in the `technique.parameters`:

 ```javascript
 "techniques": {